John-Hammer/Lesson_01/README.md

 Hello class for this lesson we are going to focus on setting up.

-Step 1: Create a Github Account.
+Step 1: Create a <a href="https://github.com/" target="_blank">Github</a> Account.
 This should already done because you're reading this.

 Step 2: Download and install <a href="https://desktop.github.com/" target="_blank">Github Desktop</a>.<br />
     -login to your newly created git account.